Lettuce banner proclaiming ‘I crashed the economy’ halts Liz Truss event

 A banner proclaiming “I crashed the economy” featuring a picture of a lettuce forced Liz Truss from the stage at an event in Suffolk on Tuesday night.

-Speaking at a theatre in Beccles, the former prime minister was discussing her support for Donald Trump when the banner unfurled behind her.
+Speaking at Beccles Public Hall and Theatre to promote her book Ten Years to Save the West, the former prime minister was discussing her support for Donald Trump when the banner unfurled behind her.

 Once Ms Truss noticed the sign, which political campaign group Led By Donkeys took credit for, she said “that’s not funny” before picking up her papers and leaving the stage to a smattering of applause.